-A monitoring report with findings of noncompliance and areas for improvement is sent to each LEA within 90 days of the MDE OSE validation of the self-assessment or on-site visit and a copy of the report is filed in the master monitoring folder.
+A monitoring report with findings of noncompliance and areas for improvement is sent to each LEA within 60 days of the completion of the self-assessment or on-site visit and a copy of the report is filed in the master monitoring folder.
 The report includes:

-- Monitoring objectives, scope, and methodology - Findings of noncompliance: - o The standard or criteria (regulation, directive, or contract clause, etc.) - o The condition found, level of compliance, or other reason for the finding - Any required corrective actions and timelines - o Required evidence for verification of correction and systemic improvement - Areas identified for improvement including recommendations or required actions
+- Monitoring objectives, scope, and methodology - Findings of noncompliance: - o The standard or criteria (regulation, directive, or contract clause, etc.) - o The condition found, level of compliance, or other reason for the finding - Any required corrective actions - o Required evidence for verification of correction - Areas identified for improvement including recommendations or required actions

 Each finding of noncompliance must be corrected in a timely manner and in no case take longer than one year from the date of identification.
 The MDE OSE may establish shorter timelines for correction.
 MDE OSE conducts a follow-up call with each LEA to review the report.
-Depending on the extent of noncompliance, LEAs may be required to submit a detailed corrective action or improvement plan, including specific steps to be taken and an associated timeline to resolve noncompliance, implement internal controls, and submit data demonstrating correction and systemic improvement.
+Depending on the extent of noncompliance, LEAs may be required to submit a detailed corrective action or improvement plan, including specific steps to be taken and an associated timeline to resolve noncompliance, implement internal controls, and submit data demonstrating correction.